100 Notable alumni of

 -

 John Rosamond Johnson was an American composer and singer during the Harlem Renaissance.
-Born in Jacksonville, Florida, he had much of his career in New York City.
-Johnson is noted as the composer of the hymn "Lift Every Voice and Sing”.
-It was first performed live by 500 Black American students from the segregated Florida Baptist Academy, Jacksonville, Florida, in 1900.
+Born in Jacksonville, Florida, much of his music career was in New York City.
+Johnson is hailed well over a century later as the music composer of the civic anthem "Lift Every Voice and Sing" first performed live by 500 Black American students from racially-segregated Jacksonville, Florida's First Baptist Academy, in the pivotal year of 1900.
 The song was published by Joseph W. Stern & Co., Manhattan, New York (later the Edward B. Marks Music Company).

 -